 Before you decide to clean your sensor, you should be sure that you actually need to.
 To do this, grab a piece of printer paper and a normal focal length lens (avoid wide angle lenses in particular).
 Stop down to f/16 or f/22 (not more) and select a shutter speed that allows you to use the base ISO of the camera.
 Handshake is not an issue here.
 Take a shot of the paper, bring the photo into Lightroom or your favorite RAW processor, then remove all saturation and increase the contrast.
 Any spots of dust or other particles should show in sharp relief.
 If you see particles, use mirror lockup mode or a very long shutter speed to displace the mirror while you use a blower to gently remove those particles.
+Only use those modes for using a blower and keep it out of the path of travel of the mirror.
+If your camera has a built-in sensor-cleaning mode that flips the mirror up until you choose to flip it back down, use that.
 Keep the camera facing down during this process and be sure not to use the blower at full strength.

 If your sensor is particularly dirty (think 30 or more particles that don't come off with a blower), it might be time to give it a full cleaning.
 Patrick Hall has written an excellent article on how to clean your sensor.